akahhar/warehouse-management-client-side-akahhar/README.md

 - using React Router Dom V-6
 - using bootstrap 5
 - using react-firebase-hooks
+- using react-toast
-- using react-hot-toast
+- using axios
-- using Swiper
+- using JWT
 - sign in with google
 - signUp with email and password